jl213jl/Analys_System/README.md

 # Analys_System
-Im Jl213JL
+Hello!
+Im Jl213JL.
-/n
-I just learn about informatic on my own.
+I'm a begginer in cybersecurity ,i just learn about it on my own.
 # For this code:
 Need to be connected to a network.
-/n

 Need to have all permissions on console.